RESP 101: a 3-step guide to maximizing its total savings potential

 Here are 3 steps on how to truly maximize the total savings potential of an RESP:

-While this may seem obvious, 1 in 3 Canadian parents have not yet started saving for their children’s education.
+While this may seem obvious, about 1 in 3 Canadian parents have not yet started saving for their children’s education.
 There are two main reasons for this—a lack of finances; and a general lack of awareness on the savings benefits of RESPs, specifically pertaining to government grants (more on those in a bit).

 Let’s tackle the first reason for not opening an RESP: a seeming lack of finances.